patrickhuang112/chinese-chess-112/README.md

 	-Use the arrow keys (left, right) to rotate the board horizontally and (up, down) to rotate the board vertically -Used WASD keys to move the position of the camera (the movement will always be relative to how much you have rotated the board)
-	-Use "j" to zoom in closer to the board and use "k" to zoom out from the board
+	-Use "j" to zoom in closer to the board and use "k" to zoom out from the board -When checkmated, click "n", "space", or "esc" to start a new game -Click "n" anytime in game to start a new game.

 	-When in the instructions screen, click left and right arrow to switch between slides.
-	-Click "esc" anytime to go back to the main menu (whether in instructions or in game)
+		-Do not spam click the keys, wait for the animation to finish, otherwise it will not properly transition -Click "esc" anytime to go back to the main menu (whether in instructions or in game)

 	-Lime Green indicates what piece is currently selected